III. B North - East Region

 From Vinograd (road 407) to Lozen to Gorski Senovets to Tsarski Izvor to Strazhitsa to Dzhulyunitsa to Gorsko Novo Selo to Zlataritsa to Elena.

-The route from Vinograd to Tsarski Izvor is almost flat, it is unusual for Danube Plane consisting most of all from rolling hills.
-It is extreme pleasant countryside without any traffic.
+The route from Vinograd to Tsarski Izvor is almost flat, which is unusual for the Danube Plane, consisting mostly of rolling hills.
+It is extreme pleasant countryside to travel, without any traffic.

 Strazhitsa is a little town, located in a low area, it was destroyed totally by an earthquake 1986.

-Overnight accommodation is available in it; some information for it:
+Overnight accommodation is available in Strazhitsa; some information can be found here:

 https://en.wikipedia.org/wiki/Strazhitsa

-The same is true for the back direction - from Dzhulyunitsa toward Strazhitsa.
+The same is true for the opposite direction, travelling from Dzhulyunitsa toward Strazhitsa.

-Zlataritsa is a little town, where overnight accommodation is not possible.
-Very little information for it is available here:
+Zlataritsa is a little town, with no overnight accommodations.
+A little information is available here:

 https://en.wikipedia.org/wiki/Zlataritsa

-Zlataritsa and Elena there is a tourist complex, I remember there was a restaurant there, but I am not sure if overnight accommodation was available.
+Zlataritsa and Elena there is a tourist complex.
+I remember there is a restaurant there, but I am not sure if overnight accommodations are available.

-Several kilometers before entering in Elena there is a spring of water - hot for drinking and cool for bathing . . . several times I used it to refresh, relax next to it and wash the equipment there.
+Several kilometers before entering Elena there is a spring hot for drinking and cool for bathing . . .
+Several times I have used it to refresh, relax to it and wash equipment.

-The last time I was there, just after washing my equipment, I noticed there was a big bee garden and thousands of bees . . . fortunately they were very busy with their busyness and did not pay any attention on me.
+The last time I was there, just after washing my equipment, I noticed there was a big bee garden and thousands of bees . . .
+Fortunately they were very busy with their busyness.
+They did not pay any attention on me.

 Elena is a touristy spot, architecture of XIX century is saved.
-There are overnight accommodation and nice restaurants in the town.
+There are overnight accommodations and nice restaurants in the town.

 Information of Elena can be seen here: